open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 to nodes.
 This mapping can also be controlled with various ``mpirun`` options that describe mapping policies.

-Consider the same hostfile as above, again with ``-np 6``.
+Consider the same hostfile as above, again with ``-n 6``.
 The table below lists a few ``mpirun`` variations, and shows which MPI_COMM_WORLD ranks end up on which node: